 Ed McBain's 87th Precinct novel Mischief: the book cover for at least one Italian edition reveals the secret plan of The Deaf Man - what he wants to steal, from who and when.
 The only problem is... the plan is actually discovered only at the very end of the book!

-Roald Dahl's Charlie and the Chocolate Factory: in an Italian edition (late 80s), the book cover reveals that Charlie will find a Golden Ticket.
+Roald Dahl's Charlie and the Chocolate Factory: In an Italian edition from the late 1980s, the book cover reveals that Charlie will find a Golden Ticket.
 Well, that's pretty obvious.
 But it goes on further, revealing that the children, (cite) "one by one, will meet a dreadful fate, according to their flaws.
 The last one (who?) will become the new owner of the factory".
 The whole plot and ending spoiled!

 As per usual for Tamora Pierce's books, The Will of the Empress has a nice map at the front showing the geography of the fictional country where the action takes place.
 One location is clearly labeled as the place where Shan ambushes and kidnaps Sandry.
 This is both a twist and the catalyst for the climactic conflict of the book.
 Many fans were displeased.